-Bookie of Gods (Triple Edge Studios): Review
+Bookie of Odds (Triple Edge Studios): Review

 With the Cheltenham Festival fast approaching and the Grand National on the horizon, Microgaming partners Triple Edge Studios have made sure you'll have a binary thoroughbred of your own to cheer on.
 However, it was NetEnt that first called dibs on the great British sporting event when publicly announcing the release of its branded slot Scudamore's Super Stakes earlier in the year.
 To NetEnt's annoyance (we have to assume), Microgaming more or less hijacked the whole thing by ordering their subordinates to pick a slot from their catalogue to clone, re-skin and release one day before their competitors NetEnt.
 Business strategy at its finest.

-Bookie of Gods is a straight up clone of Book of Oz, a game that actually turned out to be Triple Edge Studio's best work to date.
+Bookie of Odds is a straight up clone of Book of Oz, a game that actually turned out to be Triple Edge Studio's best work to date.
 It has the same 5-reel, 10-payline setup, the same 96.31% RTP and the identical features that include paid respins in the base game and expanding symbols in the bonus a lá Book of Ra.
 Just like before, you can play this horse-themed slot from 0.10 to 25 Eur per spin across all devices.

 Mechanically and mathematically identical to Book of Oz, all that's changed is the appearance.
-Visually, it's colourful and quite soothing on the eyes we have to admit.
+Visually, it's colorful and quite soothing on the eyes we have to admit.
 It's not a very sophisticated design, however.
 For example, the abstract-style background is nothing but a simple wallpaper that conveniently stays the same throughout the whole game, even in the bonus.
 To be fair, simplicity is one of the core factors of Book of Ra, so we'll let this one slide.

 On the reels you'll see A, K, Q, J and 10 royals as well as 3 jockeys - red, purple and blue in colour.
 The explorer symbol, or Rich Wilde if you will, is represented by a Bookie guy and is the most rewarding - 5 of him on a payline will give you 500 times your stake.
 As in most other slots in the category, the book is a combined scatter and wild, replacing all other symbols.

-Bookie of Gods (Triple Edge Studios): Features
+Bookie of Odds (Triple Edge Studios): Features

 The game comes with a paid Respins feature.
 Underneath each reel you'll see a Respin button along with the price for each respin.
 Based on a mathematical formula, the price will, of course, vary depending on what symbols you currently see on the reels.
 For example, chasing a third scatter will, of course, be more expensive and trying to land 5 bookie symbols on a full payline even more so.